Eduardo (album): Background and release

 Eduardo was recorded at Topetitud Studios in Mexico City, owned by Paco Ayala and Tito Fuentes of Molotov, the same recording studio where Contra (2010) by Vampire Weekend was recorded.
 It's an album with elements of latin alternative, folk music, neo-psychedelia and sadcore, also encompassing some experimental overtones.
 In an interview for Rolling Stone in Spanish, Maverick thought of the album as a two-part story, the first showing the beginning of a relationship that doesn't really lead anywhere, and the second showing a deeper, more reflective side of his life and sudden fame.
 This is also reflected in its title, which was chosen as self-titled album.

-Promo
+Promotion

-Singles and music videos
+Singles

 Three music videos were directed by the Mexican director, Hermann Neudert, and produced by his video production company, Neuderts.
 The same company that also filmed the music videos of "Fuentes de Ortiz", "Acurrucar", "A Mis Amigos" and "Siempre Estoy Pa Ti".
 For its promotion, only "Niño" (featuring Muelas de Gallo) was released as a single, being sent to Mexican radio the same day the album was released.
 "Gente" and a double video for Contenta and Atnetnoc" were also released.
 "Niño" music video received a nomination for Video of the Year at the 2021 MTV Millennial Awards, but lost to "La Noche de Anoche" by Bad Bunny and Rosalía.